mbraak/jqTree/_entries/10_changelog.md

 ##### development

 -   Issue #579: have icon for empty folders (thanks to Andrew Hinde)
+-   Issue #583: improve performance of deleting a node (thanks to maltmann-muc)

 ##### 1.4.11 (july 22 2019)